 Freda: I am currently a Trainee Dance Movement Psychotherapist (DMP) (Not the same as a dance teacher, the two roles often get confused), in my second year of clinical training, at Goldsmiths, University of London.

-As it is a part time course, and I work part time in various mainstream and special needs schools as a Learning Support Assistant.
+As it is a part-time course, I work part-time in various mainstream and special needs schools as a Learning Support Assistant.
 Before I decided to become a psychotherapist, I studied Health & Social Care, and then went on to study Dance and Professional Practice at the University of Bedfordshire.

 Q: What are some of the key things or lessons you learned from your first job experience in the corporate environment?
 And in which way have those lessons contributed to your career journey so far?